nineisten/qusino/README.md

 ## Executive Summary

 Qusino is a decentralized gaming ecosystem built natively on Qubic, combining **free-to-play** (STAR tokens) and **sweepstakes-style** (QSC tokens) models through a community-governed **Game Launch Portal (GLP)**.
 It enables developers to deploy provably fair games as NFT-styled Capsules, with automatic revenue sharing (up to 33.3% to devs, plus splits to QST holders, treasury, liquidity providers, SC shareholders, and CCF).
-Governance occurs via STAR voting, membership perks scale with QST holdings, and all randomness uses the native RANDOM oracle for transparency.
+Governance occurs via STAR voting, membership perks scale with QST holdings, and all randomness uses the native RANDOM smart contract for transparency.

 Approval enables real on-chain gaming activity, increases Qubic compute/asset usage, and bootstraps a revenue-generating vertical (gaming/gambling) with fair, transparent tokenomics.